cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 I believe I personally am a Yellow that is now longing for Turquoise.
 But Turquoise is by definition a group thing so I can not get their on my own.
 I need to find others.
 People who have done enough of their own work to find that they too want to open to something even bigger.
 Maybe you?

-If you know of people or organizations working at the Turquoise level, please send me a note.
+If you know of people or organizations working at the Turquoise level, please please send me a note.
 I want to keep a master list.
+We are only just beginning this stage and need to find each other.

 [1]:	https://en.wikipedia.org/wiki/Twelve-step_program
 [2]:	https://en.wikipedia.org/wiki/The_Wisdom_of_Crowds